alexnm/house-moldovan-blog/src/posts/spotlights/hiking-in-apuseni.md

   - inspiration
 ---

-A lot of people from Cluj and the neighbouring cities know famous places in the mountains like: Cheile Turzii, Piatra Secuiului or Tarnita Lake.
+A lot of people from Cluj and the neighbouring cities know famous places in the mountains like: Cheile Turzii, Piatra Secuiului or Tarnița Lake.
 But we're going to talk today about 3 lesser-known destinations that are really capturing the beauty of this mountain chain.

-## Cheile Valisoarei
+## Cheile Vălișoarei

 <figure>
   <img src="/img/romania/valisoara.jpg" alt="">
   <figcaption>Panoramic view of the gorges.</figcaption>
 </figure>

-The first destination is in the Trascau mountains, a limestone chain that spans along the east side of Apuseni.
-Cheile Valisoarei are [a bit more than 1 hour away from Cluj by car](https://goo.gl/maps/iFxuPePGPECDPoas8) on the road that passes through Rimetea, with the more famous hike at Piatra Secuiului.
-A few km down the valley, you pass through the Valisoara village and then the road goes straight through the Valisoara (or Aiud) Gorges.
+The first destination is in the Trascău mountains, a limestone chain that spans along the east side of Apuseni.
+Cheile Vălișoarei are [a bit more than 1 hour away from Cluj by car](https://goo.gl/maps/iFxuPePGPECDPoas8) on the road that passes through Rimetea, with the more famous hike at Piatra Secuiului.
+A few km down the valley, you pass through the Vălișoara village and then the road goes straight through the Vălișoara (or Aiud) Gorges.
 This is a paved road, so you won't have any trouble getting there.

 There are two hiking options here, the right ridge and the left ridge.
 For the most beautiful views, we recommend the [right ridge circuit](https://muntii-nostri.ro/ro/routeinfo/circuit-cheile-valisoarei-aiudului-versantul-drept).
 Being a circuit, you have again two options.
 We hiked the opposite direction then the one described, because we weren't sure we wanted to do the whole circuit at first.

 We crossed the old medieval fortress (turned into a hotel) next to the road and started going up towards the edge of the cliff at 600m above sea level.
 The view from here is simply breath-taking and there are multiple spots from which you can see the entire left ridge in front of you.

-From here the track goes pretty flat until you reach a forested where you start the climb towards the highest point of the day, at 734m.
-From here you get another panoramic view of the entire area, the Vaisoara village and the surrounding mountains.
+From here the track goes pretty flat until you reach a forest where you start the climb towards the highest point of the day, at 734m.
+From here you get another panoramic view of the entire area, the Vălișoara village and the surrounding mountains.
 There's a metal cross that marks the high point.

 <figure>
   <img src="/img/romania/valisoara-cross.jpg" alt="">
   <figcaption>The metal cross at the highest point of the track.</figcaption>
 </figure>

 The trickiest part of the circuit starts here as the terain is rocky and can get slippery very fast.
 Also, it is mostly through the forest and pretty steep in some areas.
-You have to be careful and have good grip in our shoes.
+You have to be careful and have good grip in your shoes.
 The trail then goes over a rocky area as it exits the forest and you end up on the main road where you started.

 Depending on your training and how much you stop for breaks, you can do the circuit in anything between 2 to 3 hours.
 The red dot marks the circuit and was recently refreshed (in 2020).

-## Scarita Belioara
+## Scărița Belioara

 <figure>
   <img src="/img/romania/scarita-belioara.jpg" alt="">
-  <figcaption>The upper part of the Scarita Belioara circuit.</figcaption>
+  <figcaption>The upper part of the Scărița Belioara circuit.</figcaption>
 </figure>

-From Trascau, we move a bit to the north to Baisoara and Muntele Mare.
-Scarita Belioara is a huge rock formation at the southern end of the masif.
-Muntele Mare is usually accessed through Baisoara, but for Belioara, you'll have to [drive along the Aries river valley](https://goo.gl/maps/cguR3VQuK37P2AWb7) and then take a right towards Posaga de Sus.
+From Trascău, we move a bit to the north to Băișoara and Muntele Mare.
+Scărița Belioara is a huge rock formation at the southern end of the masif.
+Muntele Mare is usually accessed through Băișoara, but for Belioara, you'll have to [drive along the Arieș river valley](https://goo.gl/maps/cguR3VQuK37P2AWb7) and then take a right towards Poșaga de Sus.
 From here the road is unpaved for 8-9km until the trail, but totally driveable with a regular car.
 You can leave the car on the side of the road just as you arrive at the base of the mountain.

 Again, there's a [red dot circuit trail](https://muntii-nostri.ro/ro/routeinfo/belioara-rezervatia-scarita-belioara-belioara) that you can follow.
 As a side note, when hiking in the mountains, a dot is marking circuits, while a line marks a one-way path from A to B.

-Scarita Belioara is a bit more difficult then Cheile Valisoarei, because of the steepness and the total altitude difference.
-The hike can be done in both directions, we did as described on muntii-nostri.
+Scărița Belioara is a bit more difficult then Cheile Vălișoarei, because of the steepness and the total altitude difference.
+The hike can be done in both directions, we did as described on munții-noștri.

 As soon as you start, you need to leave the dirt road and follow the trail through a wooden door and into the woods.
 It took us 10-15 minutes to find this way, so having a map of the trail is super useful.